nicholaskgeorge/autononomous-ruina/README.md

 # autononomous-ruina
-Fall 2020 collaboration between autonomous plane and boat with Ruina group
+Modular code for monitoring and controlling an autonomous boat.

 @author [Daisy Zhang](mailto:dz298@cornell.edu?subject=[GitHub]%20Source%20Han%20Sans)

 # Overview
-This repo contains C scripts for the autonomous plane and boat projects while the microcontroller in both projects is **SAM E70 Xplained Evaluation Kit**.
+This repo contains C scripts for the autonomous boat project of Ruina group while the microcontroller in this projects is **SAM E70 Xplained Evaluation Kit**.

 Code is made to be modular so that it can be applied to similar projects with minor edition.